GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/taggers/_index.md

 This page discusses how to set up Skaffold to tag artifacts as you see fit.

-At this moment, Skaffold supports the following tagging policies:
+Skaffold supports the following tagging policies:

 * Using Git commit IDs as tags (`gitCommit`)
 * Using Sha256 hashes of contents as tags (`sha256`)